Azure/azure-relay-bridge/README.md

 RPM packages are only created when building on a Unix (i.e. Linux or macOS) host.

 The ideal build environment is a Windows 10/Windows Server 2016 host with Docker for Windows installed.
-The `package.cmd` script will first build and package all Windows targets, and then launch a docker-based build with the official Microsoft .NET Core 2.1 SDK image for the remaining targets.
-The `package.sh` script will only build and package the Unix targets.
+The `package-all.cmd` script will first build and package all Windows targets, and then launch a docker-based build with the official Microsoft .NET Core 2.1 SDK image for the remaining targets.
+The `package.sh` script will only build and package the Unix targets, the `package.cmd` script only Windows targets.

+The latter two scripts are used with the AppVeyor build as well.

 All build output is placed into `./artifacts/build`